boxalino/exporter-shopware6/README.md

 The exporter will create a _boxalino_ directory in your project where the temporary CSV files will be stored before the export;
 The exporter will log it's process in a dedicated log _./var/log/boxalino-exporter-**env**.log_

-6. Proceed with the integration features available in our guidelines suggestions https://github.com/boxalino/rtux-integration-shopware OR in [the package wiki](https://github.com/boxalino/exporter-shopware6/wiki)
+6. Check more integration features in our guidelines suggestions https://github.com/boxalino/rtux-integration-shopware OR in [the package wiki](https://github.com/boxalino/exporter-shopware6/wiki)

 ## Contact us!